 Now I had seen some really cool, and somewhat large LEGO models at toy stores in the mall before, but nothing like many of the LEGO models shown in this book!
 I had never built gigantic sculptural LEGO models before, but I just knew I wanted to, and could, if given the chance and 1,000,000 LEGO bricks!
 Once I knew I had the real option of building LEGO professionally, I started to design a lot more and more LEGO models at home, honing my skills and learning new techniques along the way.

 When LEGO Star Wars kits started coming out, I couldn't stop buying them!

-Some key words and phrases that will help someone find me and my website are: Eric Hunter, LEGO artist, convention LEGO builder, LEGO art for convention, professional LEGO designer for convention, freelance master model builders, freelance LEGO designer, LEGO professional, professional LEGO model designer, custom LEGO mosaic, LEGO art mosaic, custom LEGO replica, professional LEGO builder, LEGO professional, retail grand opening, store openings, movies, LEGO movie props, LEGO sculpture, LEGO sculptures, LEGO sculptor, LEGO sculptors, custom LEGO mosaic, LEGO mosaics, mural, murals, etc...
+Some key words and phrases that will help someone find me and my website are: Eric Hunter, LEGO artist, convention LEGO builder, commission a LEGO artist, LEGO commission, LEGO art for convention, professional LEGO designer for convention, freelance master model builders, freelance LEGO designer, LEGO professional, professional LEGO model designer, custom LEGO mosaic, LEGO art mosaic, custom LEGO replica, professional LEGO builder, LEGO professional, retail grand opening, store openings, movies, LEGO movie props, LEGO sculpture, LEGO sculptures, commission LEGO sculptor, LEGO sculptors, custom LEGO mosaic, commission LEGO mosaics, mural, murals, etc...